 1×6 grid ruler (optional)

 This 1×6 grid ruler is optional.

-Make sure your ruler stays put by backing it with Dritz Omnigrid Invisigrip.
-This is a clear plastic film that you cut just smidge smaller than the width and length of your ruler and press on.
+Dritz Omnigrid Invisigrip is a clear plastic film that comes on a roll.
+You cut a strip that is slightly narrower and shorter than the length and width of your ruler and press it on.
 No glue, no mess.

 While there are many options, you only need three rulers in the beginning:

 - a measuring tape;

 That’s it.
 That’s all.

 Finally, if you are to sew insanely pretty dresses that are custom fit for YOU, you must embrace your body and the space it occupies.